 Environmentally conscious Quakers began dairy farming and cheese production here in the 195’s and preserved a third of their land as a watershed.
 In 1972, with the help of international organizations, more land was purchased and the Monteverde Cloud Forest Reserve was officially sanctioned.

+This green oasis is the pride and joy of ecotourism in Costa Rica.
 With cloud cover that hangs at the canopy, the cloud forest is fascinatingly different from the tropical rainforests that are spread across so much of Costa Rica.
 A day trip to Monteverde Cloud Forest is a chance to cool down and explore the unique beauty and diversity of the Cloud Forest.
 We highly recommend hiking the Monteverde Cloud Forest Reserve with a naturalist bilingual guide for the best experience.
-Arrange a tour early in the morning when the animals are just waking up and the forest is still fairly quiet and still.
+Arrange a tour early in the morning when the animals are just waking up and the forest is quiet and still.

 Only 1% of the world’s forests can be defined as cloud forests, and Costa Rica holds more than its fair share!
 The weather in Monteverde can be cooler and sometimes soggier than most other areas in Costa Rica with an average rainfall pouring in at about 97 inches a year.
 The Monteverde Cloud Forest is wet year-round, though drier between December and April.
 The 65° high is perfect for adventures into the rainforest for birding and wildlife spotting!